5 Ways to Play with Your Wagon

 Chances are, one or two of the neighborhood kids also have a wagon they love.
-Gather everyone together for some lighthearted competition!
-Parents can work together on a list of items to be collected.
-Then, simply set some safety rules, make teams, and ready, set, GO!
-Keep the hunt contained to the backyard or have an adult team up with each team to supervise and make it a neighborhood wide adventure!
+Connect with everyone virtually to create a neighborhood scavengeer hunt.
+Parents can work together on a list of items to be found and then split up the list among those families participating.
+Everyone can put their item out on their porch or print a picture of it and hang it in their window.
+Next time each family goes on a walk, they can bring ther list, travel around the neighborhood, and check items off the list as theu spot them on their neighbor's porches or in their window.
 For an extra layer of fun, have each team come up with a team name and decorate their scavenger hunt vehicles – cardboard boxes make for excellent and creative décor.

 3. Host Your Own Drive-In

 Your little one can pack all of their fluffy friends into the wagon and bring them inside for a drive-in movie.
 Park your wagon in front of the TV and snuggle up with blankets and pillows for an out of the ordinary movie viewing experience.
 Or, if you have a projector, take the fun to the next level by hosting an outdoor drive-in.
-All the neighborhood kids can line up their wagon “cars” to watch.
+Your little ones can line up their wagon or tricycle “car” to watch.
 Make a DIY snack bar with movie theater favorites.
-You and your kids can even make movie theater tickets to give to your guests.
+You and your kids can even make movie theater tickets to add to the fun.

 4. DIY Business

 For budding young entrepreneurs, there is no better way to use your wagon than as the perfect set of wheels for a mobile business!
-Host a classic bake sale or lemonade stand in your neighborhood.
+Create a classic bake sale or lemonade in your neighborhood.
 Or, get more creative based on your child’s interests.
 Artwork?
 Custom jewelry?
 Selling an item to raise money for a school club?
 Girl Scouts, look no further than an All-Terrain Steel & Wood Wagon as your cookie carrying solution.
 Little baseball fans can stock up on Gatorade and sun flower seeds in their Tailgater to bring to the local ballpark.
+While social distancing measures are in place, little ones can still host their fun business right at home.
 Kids will take pride in running a mini business of their own, and they’ll learn a thing or two along the way!